C R E D I T S / D I S C L A I M E R

 Warning to the students

 Colosseum related topics found on this site should not be reproduced for the purpose of preparing school papers.
 That is called copying.
 Remember also that this website is well known on the net and that other students of your class might use the same materials (not to talk of professors checking on the web the source of your sudden knowledge).
 Always consult your professor before beginning any new work.
 It is your responsibility to research the accuracy, completeness, and usefulness of all opinions and other information found on the site, and to consult with your professor as to whether the information can benefit you.
-Andrea Pepe assumes no responsibility or liability for any consequence resulting directly or indirectly for any action or inaction you take based on or made in reliance on the information, services, or material on or linked to this site.
+The author assumes no responsibility or liability for any consequence resulting directly or indirectly for any action or inaction you take based on or made in reliance on the information, services, or material on or linked to this site.

-The user assumes the entire risk related to its use of the data contained in the site.
-Andrea Pepe is providing the data "as is," and he disclaims any and all warranties, whether express or implied, including (without limitation) any implied warranties of merchantability or fitness for a particular purpose.
+The user assumes the entire risk related to its use of the data contained in the site. the author is providing the data "as is," and he disclaims any and all warranties, whether express or implied, including (without limitation) any implied warranties of merchantability or fitness for a particular purpose.
 In no event will Andrea Pepe be liable to you or to any third party for any direct, indirect, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of this data.